StephenNneji/SScanSS-2/docsrc/interface.rst

 *************
 Undo and Redo
 *************
-SScanSS-2 is designed so that most operations that affects the project data can be undone.
+SScanSS 2 is designed so that most operations that affects the project data can be undone.
 You can undo and redo an action using the shortcut **Ctrl + Z** and **Ctrl + Y** respectively.
 The undo history can be viewed by clicking **Edit > Undo History**.